Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: A review of Thurston's metric and the arc metric

 \subsection{The arc metric}

+In this subsection, $S$ is a surface with geodesic boundary equipped with a finite-area hyperbolic metric $h$.
+An \emph{arc} in $S$ is the homeomorphic image of a closed interval of $\mathbb{R}$ in $S$ such that the image of the interior (respectively the boundary) of this interval is in the interior (respectively the boundary) of $S$.
+An arc in $S$ is said to be \emph{essential} if there is no disc in this surface whose image is the union of this arc with a segment contained in the boundary $\partial S$.
+An \emph{orthogeodesic} in $S$ is a geodesic arc which makes a right angle at each extremity, that is, at each intersection point with $\partial S$.

+Each boundary-relative homotopy class of arcs in $S$ contains a unique orthogeodesic; this is an analogue for the case of a surface with boundary of the result stating that each homotopy class of essential simple closed curve in $S$ contains a unique closed geodesic.
+(The former claim may be deduced from the latter by doubling the surface.)

+We introduce the following notation: \begin{itemize} \item $\mathcal{A}$ is the set of boundary-relative homotopy classes of arcs in $S$; \item $\mathcal{B}$ is the set of homotopy classes of simple closed curves in $S$ that are homotopic to a boundary component. \end{itemize}

-The \emph{arc metric} \cite{2009f}, based on lengths of simple orthogeodesics is a way of defining a nonnegative asymmetric metric on $\mathcal{T}(S)$ in the guise of the Teichm\"uller space $\mathcal{T}(\bar{S})$ of geodesically bordered hyperbolic surfaces.
+The \emph{arc metric} on $\mathcal{T}(S)$, first defined in \cite{2009f}, based on lengths of simple orthogeodesics and boundary components, is an asymmetric metric on $\mathcal{T}(S)$ which is an analogue of the Thurston metric defined in \cite{Thurston1986} on the Teichm\"uller space of surfaces without boundary.
+We recall its definition:

-\begin{definition}[The arc metric] Let $\mathcal{A}$ denote the set of boundary-relative homotopy classes of arcs on $\bar{S}$ (i.e. essential simple paths with endpoints on the boundary $\partial\bar{S}$ of $\bar{S}$, ``essential" meaning that the curve is not homotopic to a piece of a boundary component) and consider the quantity